eroc123/obsidian-notes/Computer Science/10 - Data types and structures/Abstract Data Types (ADTs).md

 ##### Three abstract data types:
 - Stack - list containing several items operating on last in, first out (LIFO) principle
 	- First item added to the list is last item to be removed (imagine stacking tires on each other, first tire will be the last one to be removed as all other tires must be removed first)
+	- items can be added (push) or removed (pop) from the stack
 	- ![[stack]]
 - Queue - list containing several items operating on the first in, first out principle
+	- Items can be added to the queue (enqueue) and removed from the queue (dequeue)
+	- First item to queue is first item removed
 - Linked List